 Potential Mitigating Action: Support community organisations in finding alternative ways to provide wellbeing outreach/support to this cohort.
-Young Isolation - Increased anxiety and long term impact on mental health and wellbeing. people May not perceive risk. people Less access to accurate news and information and/or overwhelmed by rumours.
+Young Isolation - Increased anxiety and long term impact on mental health and wellbeing. people May not perceive risk.
+Less access to accurate news and information and/or overwhelmed by rumours.
 Potential online safety risks may increase.
-Likelihood of increased domestic violence in the home around and/or involving young people.
-Employees under 25 were 2.5 times as likely to work in a sector now closed (Institute of Fiscal Studies).
+Likelihood of increased domestic violence in the home around and/or involving young people. • Employees under 25 were 2.5 times as likely to work in a sector now closed (Institute of Fiscal Studies).
 SBC Provision: Support for organisations working with young people.
-Mental health services need to seek different ways to support young people. • Young people's charities providing accurate and up to date information for young people in a young people friendly format.
-Potential Mitigating Action: • Targeted communications from SBC about staying safe and social distancing for young people.
-Children Smaller health risks than other groups, but greater long-term issues in multiple areas. • Physical development delay due to overcrowding and reduced access to outdoor play.
-Of all households in Southend (74,678), 33.2% are flats/maisonettes/apartments, or temporary accommodation. • Increased exposure to stress - most difficult for youngest children to manage and leads to increased stress response with long term negative impacts.
+Mental health services need to seek different ways to support young people.
+Young people's charities providing accurate and up to date information for young people in a young people friendly format.
+Potential Mitigating Action: Targeted communications from SBC about staying safe and social distancing for young people.
+Children Smaller health risks than other groups, but greater long-term issues in multiple areas.
+Physical development delay due to overcrowding and reduced access to outdoor play. • Of all households in Southend (74,678), 33.2% are flats/maisonettes/apartments, or temporary accommodation. • Increased exposure to stress - most difficult for youngest children to manage and leads to increased stress response with long term negative impacts.
 Potential for parents to permanently withdraw children from schooling SBC Provision: Southend charities providing accurate information for children (Child-friendly guide to COVID-19).
 School-Child contact for children most in need of consistent adult relationship.
-Potential Mitigating Action: • Guidance for parents to be aware of their stress responses, and to recognise children's signs of stress.
-Promotion and access to exercise, art, and other creative activities.
-Provide education, routing, and reasourance whilet limiting timetable expectations. • Provide education, routine, and reassurance whilst limiting timetable expectations The temporary extension of FSM eligibility for children of families with no recourse to public funds Children public funds.
-Children The effects of school closures, medical equipment shortages and social distancing are with SEND amplified for families of children with disabilities. • Some children may require medication, personal protective equipment (PPE, such as gloves and masks) home care, respite and rehabilitation services.
-These resources (Special gloves and masks), home care, respite and rehabilitation services.
-These resources Educatio are scarce or unavailable given PPE shortages, delayed or cancelled dispensing of medical equipment, cancellation of respite and group programs and the potential for nal Needs medical equipment, cancellation of respite and group programs and the potential for staffing shortages. and A number of school staff and therapists may self-isolate or become unwell.
+Potential Mitigating Action: Guidance for parents to be aware of their stress responses, and to recognise children's signs of stress.
+Promotion and access to exercise, art, and other creative activities. • Provide education, routine, and reassurance whilst limiting timetable expectations The temporary extension of FSM eligibility for children of families with no recourse to public funds.
+Children The effects of school closures, medical equipment shortages and social distancing are with amplified for families of children with disabilities.
+SEND Some children may require medication, personal protective equipment (PPE, such as (Special gloves and masks), home care, respite and rehabilitation services.
+These resources Educatio are scarce or unavailable given PPE shortages, delayed or cancelled dispensing of nal medical equipment, cancellation of respite and group programs and the potential for Needs staffing shortages. • A number of school staff and therapists may self-isolate or become unwell. and

 Disability) Where home support is available, families may suspend the service to limit exposure when staff are providing service in multiple homes.
 Reduced support and resources, may compound the physical and mental health challenges already experienced by the parents of, and children with disabilities.
 LAs have a legal duty to review and amend EHC plans when a child transfers from one phase of education to another.
 The Coronavirus Act does not alter timescales or legal process to comply with for EHC needs assessments or issuing EHC plans.
 The Coronavirus Act 2020 allows for the Secretary of State to temporarily disapply the requirement for an annual review of an EHC plan to be held where 'appropriate' and 'proportionate', which could delayed revised plans to be in place for these children.
-Mental • Redeployment of care professionals to respond to COVIID-19 places risk upon illness/dis vulnerable older people and those living with mental health conditions exposed. abled/old [EHRC] er people Potential Mitigating Action: Redeployment to support those at risk but not life critical.
+(See also Disability) Mental Redeployment of care professionals to respond to COVIID-19 places risk upon illness/dis vulnerable older people and those living with mental health conditions exposed. abled/old [EHRC] er people Potential Mitigating Action: Redeployment to support those at risk but not life critical.